brycevegh/sdd680/Capstone Milestones/Milestone 5.md

     window_Engineer.close()
 ```

 The code above is what is used to create the GUI for the home page of the application, this home page is the same for both the viewer and engineer mode.
 The different is that in the viewer mode, the users do not have access to certain features that would allow them to add, edit, or delete data from the database.
-I changed the layout of the Home GUI screen to be vertically aligned with all the buttons instead of horizontally aligned due to the vertically aligned looking visually better.
-I also went through the previous Capstone Milestones and updated the Home GUI wireframes to reflect this, but the iteration 1 code will still having the Home GUI horizontally aligned as I want to have record of this change.
+I changed the layout of the home GUI screen to be vertically aligned with all the buttons instead of horizontally aligned due to the vertically aligned looking visually better.
+I also went through the previous Capstone Milestones and updated the home GUI wireframes to reflect this, but the iteration 1 code will still have the Home GUI horizontally aligned as I want to have record of this change.

 ```python
 #Popup window telling users feature is not available